georgecook92/makeup-shop/README.md

 Products controller and model - getting products from db by category and individual products.

 Cart controller and model - adding/removing product from cart (check if it exists in cart already).
 Checkout cart.
 Change quantity in cart.

+- check if cart exists - then either create or get all
+- create cart
+- get all from cart
+- add to cart
+- change quantity in cart
+- delete from cart
+- checkout cart
+- delete cart